6 Best Renters Insurance Companies in North Carolina of 2026

 Liberty Mutual: Best for Renter’s Insurance Discounts

 Liberty Mutual is a well-known insurance company that has been in operation since 1912.
-They are known for their affordable rates and comprehensive coverage.
+It is known for its affordable rates and comprehensive coverage.

 With Liberty Mutual renters insurance, you can get standard coverage and add additional coverage for valuables such as electronics, jewelry, and artwork.

-Liberty Mutual’s renters insurance protects North Carolina renters against theft and damage, including some of the damage related to hurricanes.
-It will not cover flooding.
+Liberty Mutual’s renters insurance protects North Carolina renters against theft and damage, including some damage related to hurricanes.
+It does not cover flooding.

 If you want to purchase flood insurance, you can do so through FEMA.
 Remember that this will require a separate policy with its premiums and deductibles.

-Liberty Mutual offers a variety of plans to suit your needs and budget, starting with the basics for only $5 per month.
+Liberty Mutual offers a variety of plans to suit your needs and budget.
+The basics are available starting at $5 per month.
 However, an additional fee can be applied if you want more features.

 Read a full Liberty Mutual home insurance review.